mysterious-ben/apipe/README.md

 - Lazy computation and cache loading
 - Pickle and parquet serialization
 - Support for hashing of `numpy` arrays and `pandas` DataFrames
-- Support of Delayed objects
+- Support for `dask.Delayed` objects

 ## Installation